ethereum/execution-apis/src/engine/specification.md

     * If validation succeeds, return `{status: VALID, latestValidHash: payload.blockHash}`
     * If validation fails, return `{status: INVALID, latestValidHash: validHash}` where `validHash` is the block hash of the most recent *valid* ancestor of the invalid payload.
 That is, the valid ancestor of the payload with the highest `blockNumber`.

-2. Client software **MUST** discard the payload if it's deemed invalid.
+1. Client software **MUST** discard the payload if it's deemed invalid.

-3. Client software **MUST** return `{status: SYNCING, latestValidHash: null}` if the sync process is already in progress or if requisite data for payload validation is missing.
+1. Client software **MUST** return `{status: SYNCING, latestValidHash: null}` if requisite data for payload validation is missing.
 In the event that requisite data to validate the payload is missing (e.g. does not have payload identified by `parentHash`), the client software **SHOULD** initiate the sync process.

+1. Client software **MUST** validate the payload and respond accordingly despite of the sync process being in progress if there is enough data for the payload validation.

-4. Client software **MAY** provide additional details on the validation error if the payload is deemed `INVALID` by assigning the corresponding message to the `validationError` field.
+1. Client software **MAY** provide additional details on the validation error if the payload is deemed `INVALID` by assigning the corresponding message to the `validationError` field.

-5. Client software **MUST** return `-32002: Invalid terminal block` error if the parent block is a PoW block that doesn't satisfy terminal block conditions according to [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675#definitions).
+1. Client software **MUST** return `-32002: Invalid terminal block` error if the parent block is a PoW block that doesn't satisfy terminal block conditions according to [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675#definitions).
 This check maps on the Transition block validity section of [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675#transition-block-validity).

 ### engine_forkchoiceUpdatedV1